 Use discount code WENDYOBC to take 10% off your order at Organic Basics.

 Riz make sustainable swim shorts for men.
 With the ambitious aim of creating the most beautiful and sustainable swim shorts in the world, I have to say their shorts have been made with every environmental consideration in mind.

 As such, all of Riz’s shorts are ethically made in Europe in small batches.
 Longevity is key, with the shorts being triple stitched for durability.
 What’s more, every pair of shorts is crafted from 100% recycled and recyclable fabric, which are printed in the UK using earth-friendly inks.
 The shorts are even packaged in recycled and recyclable plastic-free materials.

 And even better, their pioneering Rizcycle scheme allows you to return your old shorts in return for a discount on your next pair.

 RubyMoon* produce ethical swimwear for the active lifestyle.

-RubyMoon don’t use petroleum to make our swimwear.
-Instead, of virgin plastic in the form of synthetics, they use waste nylon and plastics – turning pollution into something beautiful.
+RubyMoon doesn’t use petroleum to make their swimwear.
+Instead, of virgin plastic in the form of synthetics, they use waste nylon and plastics.
 And their swimwear is designed to last longer, meaning less waste.
 Lastly, RubyMoon ensures that all products are manufactured in an ethical and transparent supply chain that means that no one is exploited.

 What’s more, 100% of RubyMoon’s profits are donated in the form of microloans to women entrepreneurs in the developing world.